 The school has a signed and executed MOU to provide TCHATT services on the school’s campus.

+Alternative Education Program

+A disciplinary alternative education program or juvenile justice alternative education program.

 Archived Referral

 A request for TCHATT services that will not be processed for enrollment.
 A student whose referral has been archived will not receive services at the time of archive but may be re-referred and receive services at a later date.